Why the Resurrection Matters (1 Corinthians 15)

 What happens after you die?
 It’s an incredibly important question.

 At the moment of death, all muscles in the body relax.
-Within minutes of the body dying, rigor mortis begins to set in and the body begins to cool.
+Within minutes of the body dying, rigor mortis begins to set in, and the body begins to cool.
 Within 12 hours, tissues will start to decay.
 Your skin will begin to shrink.
 Decomposition begins within 4 minutes of your death.
-That’s probably enough information for now.
+Enough information for now.
 For a lot of people, that’s all that happens after you die.

-According to the passage we just read, though, death is just the beginning, and it’s essential that you know this because it matters how you live now.
+The passage we read says that death is just the start, and it's important to know this because it affects how we live now.

 By the way: I’m not sure things have changed.
 I sometimes sense that we’re very confused about what happens after death.
-But we lose something important because the news of the gospel is so much better than anything the world offers us for when we die.
+The news of the gospel is much better than anything the world offers us for when we die.

 So what’s the good news about what happens at death?